-A tax deduction, up to a maximum of €5,000, is also available in respect of expenses incurred on a residential premises that has been vacant for at least 12 months and is rented to tenants during the period 25 December 2017 to 31 December 2021.
+A tax deduction, up to a maximum of €5,000, is also available in respect of expenses incurred on a residential premises that has been vacant for at least 12 months and is rented to tenants during the period 25 December 2017 to 31 December 2022.
+From 1 January 2023, a tax deduction, up to a maximum of €10,000, is available in respect of expenses incurred on a residential premises that has been vacant for at least 6 months.
 The expenditure is deductible provided it is incurred in the 12 months prior to the residential property being let and the expenditure would have qualified for a deduction if it had been incurred during the period of letting.
 A clawback provision provides that any deduction claimed will be clawed-back if, within 4 years of the first letting, the property ceases to be a rental property.